sio-doh/30-Days-Of-React/05_Day_Props/05_props.md

 The defaultProps can be used when we want to have some default prop types for a component.

-We will cover propTypes in detail in other section.
+We will cover propTypes in detail in other sections.

 # Exercises: Components and Props